 They don’t seem to use a proxy approach like we do however.
 It’s not exactly clear to us, but here’s how we think it works:

-• They’re most likely crawling your website and alerting you for specific scripts they have labeled, and attributes in scripts they have labeled as troublesome.
+They’re most likely crawling your website and alerting you to specific scripts they have labeled, along with attributes in scripts they have marked as troublesome.

 So if the approach is different, is the result the same?
 Yes and no. Yes, Feroot is obviously aware of the dangers of third-party scripts having uncontrolled access to user data.
 And we can only applaud companies trying to tackle this issue.